suriyadeepan/suriyadeepan.github.io/pages/walden.markdown

 ---
 layout: page
-title: Beauty in Chaos
+title: "Beauty in Chaos"
-subtitle: Everything that made me smile
+subtitle: "Sun is but a morning star"
 ---

 ## Walden, Henry David Thoreau